-May 1st is National College Decision Day for college bound high school seniors.
+May 1st is National College Decision Day for college-bound high school seniors.
 It is the day when students commit to a college and send in their deposits to hold their college spot.
 That’s step one in the journey of paying for college.

 Congratulations on making this hard decision and finding the right college fit!
-Here at PayForED, we know how hard it is to narrow down the criteria of right environment, academics, and affordability.
+Here at PayForED, we know how hard it is to narrow down the criteria of the right environment, academics, and affordability.
 Now that your decision has been made, it is time to celebrate and take a deep breath.
-It might also be the time to buy that college gear, so that you can proudly announce this college decision!
+It might also be the time to buy that college gear so that you can proudly announce this college decision!

 At PayForED, we are always trying to keep you on the right track, ahead of the college process and help you understand how to pay for college.
-Listed below are a few items to be aware of as you and your child transition into college.
+Listed below are a few items to be aware of like you and your child transition into college.

 Here is a quick list for the college-bound student:

 - Respond to your offer of admissions – make sure you understand the financial aid award letter!